-The votes are all counted and the November 2016 Polymer Clay Central Challenge, the last of this year and sponsored by our great friends at Sculpey Products, is over!
-Congratulations to the three winners, and thanks to all of the contestants for sharing their projects with PCC during this busy season!
+The votes have all been counted, and the July 2017 Polymer Clay Central Challenge, sponsored by our good friends at Sculpey Products, is over!
+Congratulations to the three winners, and to all the contestants - you all did great work, and thanks for sharing with PCC.
 Click here to see if your favorite won!

-UPDATE: We didn't receive enough entries for the January 2017 PCC Challenge so we have to cancel it!
-So, to get ready for the February Challenge, check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!
+And don't forget, it's time to get ready for the August PCC Challenge!
+Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 PLAN AHEAD - All 2017 PCC Challenge Themes!

 (Keep watching for new additions)

 Here's a great take by Anna Anpilogova on the ever-popular "swirly" that was first seen in 2010!
 Click here!

 Join us for this look back at the early days of Polymer Clay and PCC, when the Internet Clay Swaps were hugely popular, and one of the most exciting features of the original Polymer Clay Central!
 Click here to see these pages that have not been seen since 1998.

 Polymer Clay Central is beginning a new feature - a database and Internet listing of polymer clay teachers from all over the world.
 The hope of this project is that it will make it much easier for prospective students to be able to find teachers in their geographic areas who can provide the level of instruction they need.
 Teachers, fill out the easy online form, upload pictures illustrating your classes or your work, and your new Teachers Webpage will be added to the International Directory, making it easier for students and Guilds to find and contact you!
 Begin this project right here...

 Now With Lists by State for the U.S. and by Country for International Teachers!!!